OpenCageData/opencagedata-misc-docs/OpenCage-standard-BAA.md

 OpenCage may use or disclose Protected Health Information ("PHI") only as permitted by this Agreement or as required by law, and shall not use or disclose PHI in any manner that would constitute a violation of HIPAA if so used or disclosed by Covered Entity.

 **2.2 Safeguards.**
-OpeNCage shall implement appropriate safeguards to prevent the use or disclosure of PHI other than as provided for by this Agreement, including implementing administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of electronic PHI.
+OpenCage shall implement appropriate safeguards to prevent the use or disclosure of PHI other than as provided for by this Agreement, including implementing administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of electronic PHI.

 OpenCage's API makes available various privacy options, most notably the use of an optional `no_record=1` parameter.
 Covered Entity is advised to make full use of these options, and bears sole responsibility for failure to do so.